CSRG-Group/dcs-notes.github.io/_CS139/Theory4.md

 Registrars check with interNIC for the names

-domain names are case insensitive
+Domain names are case insensitive

 ## Resolving A Domain Name
 Default Base